JiaHe35354/audiophile-ecommerce-website/README.md

     }
 ```

-Validating the form is another difficult issue, I use the form action function checkoutFunction.
-This function can handle the error when submit the form.
-If there's some error, the input fields can be persisted of the data entered so that users won't fill all the inputs from the start, and below every the correspond input the error message appears.
+4. Another challenging but valuable part was **form validation**.
+I built a custom form action function called checkoutAction that handles validation and displays clear error messages.
+If there are errors, the entered data remains in the form so users don’t have to retype everything.
+Each field shows its specific error message below it.

 ```js
 function checkoutAction(prevFormState, formData) {